dazcode/topcloudvision/readme.md

 var topcloudvision = require('topcloudvision');

 /*
-The private signed url used to share the image has a 600 second default expire time */
+A secure url is generated for each image and used to access the s3 bucket by Google Cloud and Azure.
+The expire time for the url is set in the config file.
+*/

 let inputImage = "image.jpg";